 How to Keep Your Pets Away From Toxic Succulents?

 You, as a pet parent, can take steps to provide healthy and safe environments for your furry friend.
 Besides the obvious of keeping your toxic succulents out of the reach of your curious furry friend, you might also want to consider keeping your toxic succulents inside metal crates or bird cages.
-These are a good option because they can let the sunlight in and keep the air circulating.
+These are good option because they can let the sunlight in and keep the air circulating.
 They come in several different sizes adaptable to your space.

 Another great idea is to grow your succulents in open or closed terrariums.
 Terrariums allow you to design and create tiny ecosystems of small succulents and other decorative elements inside a glass enclosure and are low-maintenance, space-saving, and simply beautiful!